 To be guilty of Interfering with the reporting of Domestic Violence, the state has to prove that you intended to Interfere with the Reporting of a Domestic Battery.
 Most Domestic Battery situations are chaotic and full of emotion.
 The way to defend against charges like this is to attack the state’s case and show that the intent was not to prevent the reporting of a domestic battery but something less than what the state is claiming.
 The chaotic circumstances surrounding a Domestic Battery can make it difficult for the state to prove what the intent was and can make it possible for an experienced Domestic Battery lawyer to win a case involving Interfering with the Reporting of Domestic Violence.

 James Dimeas he is a nationally-recognized, award-winning Domestic Battery attorney.
 James Dimeas has spent the past 25 years handling Domestic Battery cases throughout Chicago, Cook County, Kane County, DuPage County, and Lake County.
 James Dimeas has been recognized as a “Best DUI Attorney.”
 Expertise has named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The American Institute of Criminal Law Attorneys have recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
 The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 James Dimeas is rated “Superb” by AVVO, the highest rating possible for any attorney in the United States.

 If you are being charged with a Domestic Battery or with Interfering with the Reporting of a Domestic Battery, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.